Answers advice on Egypt

 Plus there are consequences in insurance terms for a Do Not Travel warning.
 While the advice is in place Australian-based tour companies are obliged to cancel/postpone operations, so your tour won’t be going anyway.

 If you decide to travel to Cairo independently regardless of the advice, you’ll be on your own.
 None of the regular travel insurance companies will sell you a policy for Egypt right now, because they figure you’re needlessly putting yourself at risk if you go there.
 If anything happens you’ll have contributed to the problem by going against good advice….
 So ,sorry, no insurance cover.
-No cancellation cover, no medical evacuation about 7 years ago
+No cancellation cover, no medical evacuation over 7 years ago

 and another thing...